liferay-labs/pulpo-docs/src/pages/docs/individuals/index.md

 certain [Fields](/docs/fields) with information.
 These fields will correspond to [schema.org](http://schema.org/) Properties

 The following fields are currently supported as part of an Invididual:
-* *dataSourceIdentifiers* - a map with the different datasource identifiers and the datasource individual identifier (the primary key of this individual in the original datasource)
+* *dataSourceIndividualPKs* - a map with the different datasource identifiers as keys and the primary keys of this individual in each datasource.
+Potentially, an individual could be the aggregation of several users in one datasource.
 * *dateCreated*
 * *dateModified*
 * *identifier*